...she came trembling and fell

 butt-kicking faith is the fruit of (mustard) seed faith developed.

-The next time we hear someone comment that 'it only takes mustard seed faith', let’s remember to ask the person, “Has an unplanted, undeveloped mustard seed ever put mustard on
+The next time we hear someone mention 'it only takes mustard seed faith', let’s remember to ask the person, “Has an unplanted, undeveloped mustard seed ever put mustard on

 your hot dog?”
 Just as this is impossible, it is also impossible to have butt-kicking faith from intentionally undeveloped 'mustard seed' faith!
 We might also ask the person, "Do you think Jesus is pleased with mustard seed faith remaining a seed?"